 All right, we have more huge developments as it relates to the deep state abuse of power corruption scandal ignored by the media.

-First, let me uh say what Samantha Power said and James Clappers said that you just heard there is totally completely dishonest uh in as much as all of the things they're talking about involving Russia.
+First, let me say what Samantha Power said and James Klapper said that you just heard there is totally, completely dishonest in as much as all of the things they're talking about involving Russia, it all happened on their watch.

-He warned them behind the scenes, he warned them in the Washington Times early 2014 that the Russians had planned all of this chaos creation around the 2016 election.
+He warned them in the Washington Times early 2014 that the Russians had planned all of this chaos creation around the 2016 election.

 They did nothing.

-For a FISA application, a spy on the Trump campaign, the Trump transition and the Trump presidency.
+For a FISA application, a spy on the Trump campaign, the Trump transition, and the Trump presidency.

 Well, I think there's obvious reasons for that.

-Now we have some very interesting new information about ex-UN ambassador Samantha Power, thanks again to our friends at the American Center for Law and Justice.
+Thanks again to our friends at the American Center for Law and Justice.

-Uh What we're finding are documents that have been unearthed by them.
+What we're finding are documents that have been unearthed by them.

-And apparently Samantha Power.
+And apparently, Samantha Power.

-Now think about this.
+Now, think about this.

-Samantha Power, UN ambassador.
+Samantha Power, U.N.
+Ambassador.

-And this goes back like the Executive Order 1233.
+And this goes back like the Executive Order 12333.

 We were talking about it in 2017.

-You know, powers and those emailing her were I am discouraged.
+You know, Powers and those emailing her were, I am discouraged.

 I am frightened.

-Electing a right wing president is something, but such a morally repugnant bully.
+Electing a right-wing president is something, but such a morally repugnant bully.

-Read a November 2016 email to power that had the name of the sender redacted by the State Department.
+Read a November 2016 email to Power that had the name of the sender redacted by the State Department.

 That email also referred to Steve Bannon as an avowed racist and predicting the worst is coming.